EllipX/ellipxobj/README.md

 If the order is a buy order, it means exchanging the first element for the second.
 Sell order works the other way around.

-It is possible to reverse an order, in which case:

-* Pairs are exchanged
-* Amount is multiplied by the price
-* Price becomes 1/price

-If you want to buy 2 bitcoins at 5$/bitcoin, it means selling 10$ at 0.2 BTC per USD.